Skip to Content

 Glenbow Provincial Park just outside of Cochrane is beautiful.

-This town has an old western feel to it and is a lovely stop on the drive from Calgary to Lake Louise.
+This town has an old-western feel to it and is a lovely stop on the drive from Calgary to Lake Louise.
 Visit the Historic Cochrane Ranche here – where Alberta’s first large cattle ranch was located back in the 1880s.
 Now, it’s a massive public park with walking trails, fire pits, a quaint museum, and a reconstructed corral.

-Explore downtown Cochrane and stop into MacKay’s Ice Cream.
+Explore downtown Cochrane and stop at MacKay’s Ice Cream.
 They’ve been serving ice cream in this location for over 70 years!
 The ice cream is locally made and has 50 flavors including unique ones like Haskap berry made from berries grown nearby.

-For something a bit stronger, visit Half Hitch Brewing Company to try out locally-brewed craft beers paired with delicious appetizers and smoked meats.
+For something a bit stronger, visit Half Hitch Brewing Company to try out locally brewed craft beers paired with delicious appetizers and smoked meats.
 The specialty beers include their signature Papa Bear Prairie Ale made with local barley, wheat, rye, and oats, which won a gold medal at the 2018 Alberta Brewing Awards.

 Don’t forget to check out more of the other distilleries and breweries in Cochrane while you’re there!